fluidware/fluidsurveys-docs/chapters/Editor/editorfeatures.rst

 Template (Apply)
 ^^^^^^^^^^^^^^^^

-It’s possible to apply previosuly saved templates into existing surveys.
+It’s possible to apply previously saved templates into existing surveys.

 To do so, open the survey from which you’d like to apply the template, and click on the “Survey” tab in your editor.
 Then, select "Apply Template”.
-In the pop-up, input a reconizable Title, a brief description, and click [Save].
+In the pop-up, input a recognizable Title, a brief description, and click [Save].
 All of the questions and branching logic will be applied to the template.

 .. figure:: ../../resources/editor/apply_a_template.png
 	:align: center